-- Exante

-- Existing examples

-- Model cards are in use by Google, Hugging Face and others, and other organisations are developing comparable approaches, such IBM's AI Factsheets.

-- Improved transparency, better understanding of AI systems' limitations. - Easier comparison across different Al models. - Facilitates better-informed decision-making for Al system users and regulators.

-- Increased documentation workload for developers and potential disclosure of proprietary information. - May not cover all relevant aspects of an Al system and may be challenging to enforce across an entire sector, especially on companies who primarily operate outside the jurisdiction.
+- Ex ante or ex post? - Ex ante - Existing examples - Model cards are in use by Google,39 Hugging Face40 and others, and other organisations are developing comparable approaches, such IBM's AI Factsheets.41 - Strengths - Improved transparency, better understanding of AI systems' limitations. - Easier comparison across different AI models. - Facilitates better-informed decision-making for AI system users and regulators. - Weaknesses and limitations - Increased documentation workload for developers and potential disclosure of proprietary information. - May not cover all relevant aspects of an AI system and may be challenging to enforce across an entire sector, especially on companies who primarily operate outside the jurisdiction.

-Regulatory sandboxes
+Regulatory sandboxes42